'A Hero In Our Eyes': Police Resource Officer Shoots Suspect Who Opened Fire At Dixon High

 Police Chief Steven Howell said the officer confronted the suspect, a 19-year-old male who had been expelled from school, near the school’s west gym.
 As the officer pursued the suspect, the offender fired several shots and the officer returned fire.
 The former student suffered non-life threatening injuries and was taken into custody just west of the school.
 The officer was not hit.

 “He’s just an ordinary guy.
 We’ve been neighbors with him for 13 years now.
-He’s just quiet, a good guy,” described Nikki Shydigger.
+He’s just quiet, a good guy,” described Nikki Scheidegger.

 Hey @DixonPolice , a big happy birthday to one of your own!
 We won’t talk about how old he is… pic.twitter.com/NN9YaSilrL